< Go Back

 Changing our view of the Bushmen

-Seen as the surviving remnants of primordial hunter-gatherer societies, Bushmen are citizens of the same modem world as the one we like to call ours.
+Seen as the surviving remnants of primordial hunter-gatherer societies, Bushmen are citizens of the same modern world as the one we like to call ours, argues JOHN WRIGHT.

 Days of quiet defiance